msoe-sse/msoe-sse.github.io/eBoard.md

 <img src="/assets/img/eBoard-2021-2022.png" width="100%" height="30%" />

 The SSE Eboard is committed to bringing you the best SSE experience possible.
 From planning networking events to hosting workshops to running programming competitions, SSE strives to bring you into closer reach of your professional and technical goals.
-This year, your eBoard members are
+This year, your eBoard members are:

 {% for eboardMember in site.data.eboardMembers %}
 ### {{eboardMember.position}} - {{eboardMember.name}}